 The Hang Seng Index is the most widely quoted performance indicator of the Hong Kong share market and is one of the most watched indices in the region.More info

-The MSCI Singapore Free Index measures the performance of large and mid-cap segments of the Singapore market.More info
+The Straits Times Index measures the performance of the 30 largest companies listed on the Singapore exchange.More info

 The S&P 500® is widely regarded as the best single gauge of large-cap U.S. equities and is one of the most followed equity indices in the world.More info